 When you think of skin cancer, you probably think of checking head to toe for moles.
 But did you know your nails can also reveal an important sign of melanoma?
 With the American Academy of Dermatology (AAD) reporting that one in five Americans will develop skin cancer in their lifetime, it’s crucial to know any little change that could be a warning sign.

-Manicurist Jean Skinner had firsthand experience catching this stealthy symptom.
-“I had a walk-in nail client a couple of weeks ago,” she wrote in an August 2017 Facebook post.
+Manicurist Jean Skinner has firsthand experiencing catching this stealthy symptom.
+“I had a walk-in nail client a couple of weeks ago,” she wrote in a Facebook post.
 “She had a straight dark vertical stripe down her nail.
 She said as soon as she sat down—I need a color dark enough to cover this stripe.”

 Subungual melanoma (aka nail melanoma) is, as its nickname suggests, a skin cancer that occurs under the nail.
 It affects 0.7 to 3.5% of people with melanoma, according to the Journal of the American Academy of Dermatology.
 Though subungual melanoma is an uncommon type of skin cancer, it’s important to know about its telltale sign: a dark black or brown line across a finger or toenail, according to the AAD.

 Courtesy AIM at Melanoma Foundation

 A black band isn’t the only skin cancer symptom that could be hiding under your nail polish.
-Other signs of nail melanoma include darkened skin around the nail and cuticle, blood, pus, and splits in the nail, according to the AAD.
+Other signs of nail melanoma include darkened skin around the nail and cuticle, blood, pus and splits in the nail, the AAD says.